 The principal office and the registered office of The Exploris School (the “Corporation”) are located at 401 Hillsborough Street 27603 in Wake County, State of North Carolina.

-The Corporation may also have offices at such other places, within or without its state of incorporation, where it is qualified to do business, as its business and activities may require, and as the Board of Directors may, from time to time, designate.
+The Corporation may also have offices at such other places, within or without its state of incorporation, where it is qualified to do business, as its business and activities may require, and as the Board of Directors (as defined below) may, from time to time, designate.

 SECTION 2.
 CHANGE OF ADDRESS

 The designation of the county of the Corporation’s principal office may be changed by amendment of these Bylaws.
-The board of directors may change the principal office from one location to another within the state by noting the changed address and effective date, and such changes of address shall not be deemed, or require, an amendment of these Bylaws.
+The Board of Directors may change the principal office from one location to another within the state by noting the changed address and effective date, and such changes of address shall not be deemed, or require, an amendment of these Bylaws.

 ARTICLE 2